BradleyCodeU/bradleycodeu.github.io/_wd/scrum/foobarv2.md

 Add a SAVE button.
 Define a function named saveGame() that saves all of the variables into localStorage

 Add a LOAD button.
 Define a function named loadGame() that loads all of the variables from localStorage.
 Don't forget that everything is saved as a string in localStorage!
 Use [parseInt()](https://www.w3schools.com/jsref/jsref_parseint.asp) or JSON.parse() to convert string to number.

-Use the [.split(",") method](https://www.w3schools.com/jsref/jsref_split.asp) to convert string to array.
+You can use the [.split(",") method](https://www.w3schools.com/jsref/jsref_split.asp) to convert string to array.
+When your roomArray is retrieved from localStorage it will be messed up...
+Before: [null,null,null] After: ["","",""]

+We can fix it by looping through roomArray and if roomArray[i] is length 0, then set it to null.
+Do the same for the itemArray.

 ## Full List of Requirements